renetaBoneva/My-first-Angular-project/README.md

 * Navigate to `http://localhost:4200/` and reload the page.

 ## Backend
-The backend is built using Node.js, Express.js and JWT for authentication.
+The backend is built using Node.js and Express.js.

 [I've used SoftUni Practice Server](https://github.com/softuni-practice-server/softuni-practice-server/tree/master)